 What to buy

-Carved wooden figurines, home-made jewellery, perfumes made from essential oils, hand-woven rattan bags and local spices.
+Carved wooden figurines, home-made jewellery, perfumes made from essential oils, hand-woven rattan bags, and local spices all make great souvenirs.

 What to pack

-Make sure you have a small backpack with you to take on day excursions, and always carry plenty of bottled water around.
-Pack sturdy shoes to protect your feet on some beaches, as there is a threat of sharp coral and stonefish stings.
+Visitors should make sure they have a small backpack with them to take on day excursions, and should always carry plenty of bottled water around.
+They should pack sturdy shoes to protect their feet on some beaches, as there is a threat of sharp coral and stonefish stings.

 What's on in Mauritius